KGBTR/Reddit-Repost-Bot/README.md

 3. On Unix-based systems, you must doing `.env.example` rename as `.env` via `mv .env.example .env`.
 If you are using Windows-based system, you can use Powershell's `Rename-Item .env.example .env`.
 You need to do this terminal command to the project root folder.

 4. Fill the inside of the `.env` file with the environment variables.
 Like this:

 ```dotenv
   DATABASE_URL=postgresql://localhost:5433/mydb
 ```

+5. Run both command `python src/main.py` and `python src/hoarder.py`

 ### If you want running locally with `docker-compose` you follow this steps 🐳